MyPureCloud/genesys-cloud-webrtc-sdk/doc/headset.md

 Value of event:
 * `event: EmittedHeadsetEvents` - string value emitted by the headset library to determine what event had just occurred
-* `payload:` {
+* `payload:` - object containing
-    `isConnected: boolean` - if the vendor implementation is fully connected `isConnecting: boolean` - if the vendor implementation is in the process of connecting }
+    * `isConnected: boolean` - if the vendor implementation is fully connected
+    * `isConnecting: boolean` - if the vendor implementation is in the process of connecting

 [Purpose of SdkHeadset]: #purpose-of-sdkheadset
 [SdkHeadset]: #sdkheadset